How To Stop a Dog From Barking at Strangers

 Why Do Dogs Bark at Strangers?

-When your dog barks at strangers there are a few possibilities that lead to this behavior.
+When your dog barks at strangers, there are a few possibilities that lead to this behavior.
 Some of the most common reasons that your dog may bark at strangers include:

 Territorial Barking

-If a stranger approaches and your dog’s body language is tense then your dog thinks he is protecting you.
+If a stranger approaches and your dog’s body language is tense, then your dog thinks he is protecting you.
 This may happen when someone walks by your house or while out on a walk.
 This means that your dog sees this person as a potential threat.
-It’s great to have a dog who wants to protect but there needs to be an understanding for your pup that not everyone is out to do harm.
+It’s great to have a dog who wants to protect you, but there needs to be an understanding for your pup that not everyone is out to do harm.

 Fear